 The information presented was determined as part of the actuarial valuation as of January 1 of the prior fiscal year.
-Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was entry-age normal; the amortization method was level percentage of payroll, closed; and the amortization period was 28-year closed period until the remaining period reaches 15 years (then 15-year rolling period); the asset valuation method was five-year smoothed market with a 20.0% corridor; and the significant actuarial assumptions were wage growth at 4.0%; price inflation of 3.0%; salary increases of 4.4% to 16.0%, compounded annually; an investment rate of return at 7.5% annually; and postretirement benefit increases of 3.0% or 1/2 of the increase in the Consumer Price Index, whichever is less, compounded annually for Tier 2 employees.
+Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was entry-age normal; the amortization method was level percentage of payroll, closed; and the amortization period was 28-year closed period until the remaining period reaches 15 years (then 15-year rolling period); the asset valuation method was five-year smoothed market with a 20.0% corridor; and the significant actuarial assumptions were wage growth at 4.0%; price inflation of 3.0%; salary increases of 4.4% to 16.0%, compounded annually; an investment rate of return at 7.5% annually; and postretirement benefit increases of 3.0% compounded annually for Tier 1 employees and postretirement benefit increases of 3.0% or 1/2 of the increase in the Consumer Price Index, whichever is less, compounded annually for Tier 2 employees.